wklix/TransLNP/README.md

 ## TransLNP

-TransLNP is a Transformer-based model for predicting LNP transfection efficiency.
+TransLNP is a Transformer-based model for predicting LNPs transfection efficiency.

 An overview of TransLNP can be seen below: